willemliu/universal-comments-plugin/README.md

 You can view the changes of any comment by the result of an edit compared to the original by clicking the 📜-icon at the top right corner of a comment.

+#### Receive e-mail notifications

+When this option is checked you'll receive e-mail notifications whenever a new comment has been posted for the page you've previously left a comment.

+If the option is unchecked then you will no longer receive **any** e-mail notifications from `Universal Comments`.

 ### Comments Admin

 You can open the Comments Admin by clicking the ⚙️-icon next to the `Comments` label in the comments overlay.